MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 ![From-Where-Select pipeline](from-where-select-pipeline.drawio.svg)

-In FunSQL notation, pipeline nodes are created using appropriate `SQLNode` constructors, such as `From`, `Where`, and `Select`, which are connected together using the pipe (`|>`) operator:
+In FunSQL notation, pipeline nodes are created using appropriate query constructors, such as `From`, `Where`, and `Select`, which are connected together using the pipe (`|>`) operator: